Receiving Inbound Shipments

 1. Navigate to Work Orders > All Inbounds.
 On the Assigned to Me tab, click the Inbound ID for the shipment you are Receiving.

-8. Select your Suggested Packaging.
+8. Select your Suggested Packaging in the drop down.
 This is the packaging you would ship this product in if it were your own SKU.

 Learn more about Work Orders.